prototypefund/Digital_Bargeld-docs/api-mint.rst

   The request body must contain a JSON object with the following fields:

-  :<json array new_denoms: List of `n` new denominations to order.
+  :<json int kappa: dimension `kappa` for the cut-and-choose protocol :<json array new_denoms: List of `n` new denominations to order.
   :<json string session_pub: Session public key
   :<json string session_sig: Signature over the whole commitment